hayder89/Improved-Dijkstra-Algorithm-for-Obstacle-Free-Evacuation-Path-Planning-in-ROS-During-Fire-Scenarios/README.md

 ## 🧾 Assumptions

-- The environment has **no obstacles**.
+- The environment has **some obstacles**.
 - The robot operates on a known 3D .
 - No sensor data is used.
 - Start and goal positions are manually provided.
-- The Dijkstra algorithm is used for shortest path generation.
+- The improved Dijkstra algorithm is used for shortest path generation.

 ---